Morphine Addiction Signs & Symptoms: A Real Nightmare

 In general, opiate withdrawal is painful and devastating.
 However, remember that it won’t last forever.

-On top of all the physiological and psychological signs of morphine addiction, many behavioral changes can help you spot morphine dependence in your loved ones.
+On top of all the physiological and psychological signs of morphine addiction, many behavioral changes can help one spot morphine dependence in the loved ones.
 If someone:

 - Neglects their appearance